DeFiLabX/SolRPDS/README.md

 ## Citation:

-_Alhaidari, A., Kalal, B., Palanisamy, B., Sural, S.: Solrpds: A dataset for analyzing rug pulls in solana decentralized finance.
-In: Proceedings of the Fifteenth ACM Conference on Data and Application Security and Privacy. pp. 293–298 (2025)_
+_Alhaidari, A., Kalal, B., Palanisamy, B. and Sural, S., 2025, June.
+SolRPDS: A Dataset for Analyzing Rug Pulls in Solana Decentralized Finance.
+In Proceedings of the Fifteenth ACM Conference on Data and Application Security and Privacy (pp. 293-298)._